 Blippit IO Spotlight is safe because it’s teacher-managed and designed to help school reach out and connect as it might if Skype wasn’t blocked or open to safeguarding concerns.
 The teacher sets up an instant or scheduled face-to-face video call for up to four connections.
 You can chat message to share web links easily and quickly as well as file sharing too.
 The teacher can see who is online at any given moment and invite other ’live’ users at their school into a mentoring or tutorial session on demand.
 The teacher can invite in external experts or guests who don't have an account in Blippit IO for that ‘real world’ input or audience factor anywhere in the world.

 About the App Maker

-Such a simple but powerful tool, the new Blippit IO App Maker for Key Stage 2-3 is for use in the computing curriculum & beyond.
+A simple drag & drop tool, the new Blippit IO App Maker for Key Stage 2-3 can be used right across the curriculum.

-The Coding Journey starts very simply by introducing mark-up language (HTML5) in the app maker's Writer Widget - a kind of building block.
+Blippit's Coding Journey starts very simply by introducing mark-up language (HTML5) in the app maker's Writer Widget.

 Our apps are often assessable projects in school that demonstrate knowledge on a topic by sharing evidence of achievement in image, audio, video and more ways.